h4de5/docker-godot-3-build-and-run/README.md

 # docker-godot-3-build-and-run

 **This is work in progress!**

+**UPDATE: 2018-02-27 - I just found out, that it is not possible to export a game using the headless server plattform due to the lack of a GPU or any GPU access on such a server.
+That's why i decided to postpone any further developement of this docker image until this is made available.
+This docker image can still be used to build and run the headless server - as well as, with small modifications of the build-godot.sh file, build the godot editor from the latest source for windows and linux.**

 Also this is my first steps in docker - feel free to submit changes :)

 Use this docker image script to create a working build environment for **Godot v3**